Clandestine drug laboratories

 - Assist public health authorities manage the public health risks associated with clandestine drug laboratories identified within their areas where drugs other than methamphetamine have been manufactured.

 - Inform home owners of the processes involved in assessing and managing the health risks associated with any illicit drug manufacture that has occurred on or within their property.
 Home owners should also refer to the fact sheet A clandestine drug laboratory was detected on my property — what happens now?
+(PDF 905KB)